Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Deep Learning.md

 ## Application

 IN fact, deep learning is applied widely in prediction and classification in diverse domain from image recognition to drug discovery even scientific computation though there is no first principle to guide how to apply deep learning to these domain.
-The history of deep learning begins with its performance in image recognition and spoken language recogintion over human being.
-Current breakthough is in naturla language processing with BERT, XLNET and more.
+The history of deep learning begins with its performance in image recognition and spoken language recognition over human being.
+Current progress is in natural language processing with BERT, XLNET and more.

 Even deep learning is young and cut-edge, some pioneers contribute to its development.